And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 And they were serving together in the same unit.

-There's far more that are that are serving together to try to to build a free Iraq.
+There's far more that are serving together to try to build a free Iraq.

-Well, what would happen to what would happen to the country, uh, Chris, if uh if we pulled out Democrats get control and and uh uh somehow maneuver us to get out of there.
+What would happen to the country, Chris, if we pulled out and Democrats get control and somehow maneuver us to get out of there?

 What would happen to the country?

-Well, the first thing that would happen, Rush, is I think that we would undo what the those who made the ultimate sacrifice over there, the the thousands of soldiers and sailors and airmen and marines who didn't come back from over there, we would undo everything that they've accomplished.
+Well, the first thing that would happen, Rush, is I think that we would undo what those who made the ultimate sacrifice over there, the thousands of soldiers and sailors and airmen and Marines who didn't come back from over there, we would undo everything that they've accomplished.

-Uh but in terms of what's gonna happen next, w what's gonna happen next is that all the commitments that we've made to the Iraqis, some of whom I I served with and and had and talked with about where their country's going, where where the future of their country is headed, uh, we would be undoing our commitment to them.
+But in terms of what's going to happen next, what's going to happen next is that all the commitments that we've made to the Iraqis, some of whom I've served with and talked with about where their country is going, where the future of their country is headed, we would be undoing our commitment to them.

-They there were plenty of Iraqis that came up to me in the course of uh w the work that we did.
+There were plenty of Iraqis that came up to me in the course of the work that we did.

-Uh we we worked in a system where we were trying to to equip all the the army units uh in the Iraqi army.
+We worked in a system where we were trying to equip all the Army units in the Iraqi Army.

-If we pull out the next six, are are they ready to defend the country or will it will it will it descend into utter chaos?
+If we pull out the next six, are they ready to defend the country or will it descend into utter chaos?

-Well, Rush, uh if we if we arbitrarily pull out before the job is finished, it could.
+Well, Rush, if we arbitrarily pull out before the job is finished, it could.

-The problem is is that we're we're making progress steadily every single day.
+The problem is that we're making progress steadily every single day.

 When I was over there, every day, every week, we were turning over more and more responsibility to the Iraqis.